Avaiga/taipy-getting-started/steps/explain_md/step_8_write_data.md

 Now that the Gui has been created to handle a scenario, it would be interesting to change the initial variables to see their impact on the predictions.These are the input variables that wasn't change so far: the *number of predictions*, the *max capacity* and the *day*.
 How can we interact with them in real time?
 It is something that can easily be done with the 'write' function of datanodes.
 A 'Save button' is created to run the 'submit' funcion when pressed.

+First of all, to add variables to a visual element, they have to be initialized.
 ```python
 import datetime as dt